 Questions about the above can be answered here

-• If application submitted or postmarked after January 31, a $5.00 late fee will be added to the cost of the license for each animal.
-(Late submissions of Spayed/Neutered $17.00 per dog, Late submissions of NOT spayed/ neutered animals $20.00 per dog)
+• If an application is submitted or postmarked after January 31, a $5.00 late fee will be added to the cost of the license for each dog.
+(Late submissions of spayed/neutered $17.00 per dog, late submissions of NOT spayed/ neutered animals $20.00 per dog)

 • A valid rabies certificate: must have a duration of immunity which extends throughout at least ten (10) of the twelve (12) of the licensing period; valid through October 31.

-• A valid veterinarian’s certificate showing that the dog has been neutered or spayed.
-However, it is not required that a dog in the township of wall be spayed/ neutered.
+• A valid veterinarian’s certificate proving that a dog has been spayed/neutered.
+However, it is not required that a dog in the Township of Wall be spayed/ neutered.

-Please visit the Board of Health page for the application
+Please visit the Clerk's page for an application.

 • If the wild animal is outside the house, contact animal control (Associated Humane Society) at 732-922-0100 for assistance